 San Diego a good place see ocean-faring mammals at their finest.
 In fact, during whale watching season in San Diego, you'll find plenty of ways to see the migration.

-These tips will certainly increase your chances of seeing whales show off their tails — and more.
+These tips will certainly increase your chances of seeing whales show off their tail—and more.

 Best Time for Whale Watching in San Diego

 Whale watching season in San Diego runs from mid-December through April, and migrating gray whales are the most common species.
 To see females with their calves, go late in the season as they take their babies back north with them.

 To find out what all those wonderful creatures look like up close (and what they look like when you see them from a whale watching boat), check out the California whale watching guide.